International Journalism Week 2021

 The 'social justice' aspect of the theme relates to equality and diversity in journalism practice.
 The Black Lives Matter protests of 2020 – which resulted from the outrage that followed the killing of George Floyd and other Black people by police officers in the US – reignited calls for equality and diversity in various institutions including journalism.
 There are queries about how the media cover race protests, racist stereotypes in the news, and lack of equality and diversity among journalists.

 These concerns are catered for by the Universal Declaration of Human Rights, which protects race equality and freedom of speech.
 But with the recent 'Save America Rally' which led to the storming of the Capitol Building, and the suspension of Donald Trump’s Twitter account, there are also debates about the interpretations of free speech.
 Are the powers given to internet intermediaries a danger to free speech?
-IJW 2021-1 will touch on all these issues through lectures, workshops, panel discussions, quiz, short video competitions, and debates.
+IJW 2021 touched upon all these issues through lectures, workshops, panel discussions, quiz, short video competitions, and debates.

 Logo for Intellect: Publishers of original thinking